About the School of Education

 All students who take the education sequence at Hunter must major in a liberal arts or sciences subject.
 In other words, students who take any program in education do so in addition to fulfilling both the general education requirement and the requirements for a liberal arts or sciences major.

 This office provides support services to students enrolled in classes offered by the three teacher education departments of the School of Education.
 The areas of services provided include: coordination of admissions, advisement and registration; teacher certification; and various other student services such as permits, course equivalencies and leaves of absence.
-The Office of Educational Services maintains regular office hours, staying open until 6 pm Monday through Thursday to provide advisement for working and evening session students.
-Hours may vary during registration periods, during the summer months and when classes are not in session.
-Office hours are posted outside Room 1000 Hunter West.
-Student teaching and field placement applications and information are also available in Room 1000 Hunter West.and on the School of Education web site www.hunter.cuny.edu/education.
+The Office of Educational Services maintains regular office hours, staying open until 6 PM Monday through Thursday and to 4 PM on Fridays to provide advisement for working and evening session students.
+Student teaching and field placement applications and information are available on the School of Education web site http://www.hunter.cuny.edu/education.

 New York State Certification

 The undergraduate sequences in education described below have been approved by the New York State Education Department to lead to initial certification for teaching in New York State.
 To earn this certificate the student must successfully complete the approved program of study, obtain the BA or BA/MA degree, submit fingerprints for clearance and pass the required New York State Teacher Certification Examinations (NYSTCE) including the LAST, ATS-W and CST.
 The Office of Educational Services recommends the certification applications of students who complete an approved program for certification.
 The initial certificate permits the holder to teach for five years.
 At the end of that time with three years of full-time teaching in the certificate title and a master’s degree, the individual will be able to obtain professional certification.
 New York State certification is reciprocally accepted by many other states upon application.
-Students with questions about certification should contact the Office of Educational Services.
-For more information regarding New York State Certification go to http://highered.nysed.gov/tcert.
+Students with questions about certification should consult the School of Education website http://www.hunter.cuny.edu/education.

 Admission to Teacher Education Programs